tenko/STM32C5-eval-board/README.md

 **Firmware**

-As this is a new MCU familiy I could only get the STMicroelectronics original software and hardware to work with flashing the device.
-SEGGER's J-Link Debug Probe will also probably support this MCU familiy.
+As this is a new MCU family I could only get the *STMicroelectronics* original software and hardware to work with flashing the device. *SEGGER's J-Link* Debug Probe will also probably support this MCU family.

-In the *firmware* folder there is a project file for CubeMX2.
-By opening this file it as matter of generate the CMake project files.
+In the *firmware* folder there is a project file for *CubeMX2*.
+By opening this file it as matter of generate the *CMake* project files.

-I used VSCode and the CubeMX extension to open the generated CMake project files and added the following test code for a simple blinker application:
+I used *VSCode* and the *CubeMX* extension to open the generated *CMake* project files and added the following test code for a simple blinker application:

 ```C++